ess-dg/dg_MultiBlade_MBUTY/README.md

 NOTE: the number of digitisers in digitID have to match the number of rows of sth

-	softthreshold = 1   # 0 = OFF, 1 = File With Threhsolds Loaded, 2 = USer defines the Thresholds in an array sth
+	softthreshold = 1   # 0 = OFF, 1 = File With Threhsolds Loaded, 2 = User defines the Thresholds in an array sth

+If softthreshold = 0 the th are OFF, not applied.
+If softthreshold = 1 the th are loaded from the file in ./tables

+Path and filename of threshold file in ./tables:

+	sthpath =  ''
+	sthfile =  'MB18_thresholds.xlsx'

+The file ThresholdsMB18.xlsx contains the calibrated th for the MB18

+If softthreshold = 2 the user can define the th in an array of num_of_rows = number of digitisers and num_of_columns = number of ch per digitiser

 	sth = np.ones((np.size(digitID,axis=0),64))

-file ThresholdsMB18.xlsx contains the calibrated th for the MB18
+	sth[0,15] = 50000
+	...

 ###############################################################################